bsparimalam/Research-Scientist-CV-in-LaTeX/README.rst

-Research Scientist CV and CV Page 1 in LaTeX
+Research Scientist CV and Cover Letter in LaTeX
 ################################################

-This is a simple CV Page 1 and CV LaTeX template for research scientists.
+This is a simple cover letter and CV LaTeX template for research scientists.

 +-------------------+---------------------------------------------------+
 |   File            |   Description                                     |